forestryio/forestry.io/hugo/content/forestry.io-end-of-life.md

 weight:
 aliases: []
 menu: []
-draft: true

 ---
-I sent a message out to all admins of Forestry.io sites last month about Forestry's end of life.
-I'm sharing the message here too incase some have missed the email.
+This message was sent to all admins of Forestry.io sites last month.
+I'm sharing it here too incase some people missed the email.

+***

 We will be discontinuing Forestry.io on March 22nd, 2023.
 At that time, your public site will not be impacted but you will lose the ability to edit your site's content with Forestry.io.